MailCheck-co/mailcheck.site/src/routes/blog/5-marketing-tasks-you-must-automate-asap/index.md

 ### Marketing funnel

 As a business owner and a marketer, in particular, you strive to turn the majority of your leads (if not all) into buying customers.
 Creating an effective marketing funnel is one way to achieve this goal, and if you mix in a bit of automation, the number of your customers is guaranteed to increase.
-For instance, [PipeOne.me](https://appsumo.com/products/pipeoneme/?ref=best-match) allows you to consolidate all your messaging channels into one platform, simplifying your customer communication routine.
+For instance, you can check and try some services, that allows you to consolidate all your messaging channels into one platform, simplifying your customer communication routine.
 Other tools enable your customer data to be automatically pulled directly into your CRM making it much easier for you to keep track of your leads and make those sales.

 ## Benefits of marketing automation